 Fairly recently, imaging technologies have become even more advanced, increasing the feasibility of nerve blocks for knee replacements.
 Newer equipment and improved ultrasound imaging, as well as recent price drops in the equipment, make femoral nerve blocks a more viable choice for post-operative pain relief in total joint replacements.

-Typically, patients can look forward to enjoying significantly reduced amounts of pain as well as fewer side-effects from intravenous or oral pain medications for the first 18-36 hours after surgery, the early post-operative period in which it is significantly advantageous for the patient to be initiating physical therapy and ambulating on their new knee prosthesis.
+Typically, patients can look forward to enjoying significantly reduced amounts of pain as well as fewer side-effects from intravenous or oral pain medications for the first 18-36 hours after surgery.
+This represents the early post-operative period in which it is significantly advantageous for the patient to be initiating physical therapy and ambulating on their new knee prosthesis.

 The femoral nerve block is typically used before total or partial knee replacement surgery.
-It can be used before other surgeries such as anterior cruciate ligament reconstruction as well.
+It can be used before other surgeries such as anterior cruciate ligament (ACL) reconstruction as well.
 Proper placement of the femoral nerve block is key.
 This requires proper training, experience, and equipment.

-“These modalities are still used, but these are supplemented by the affects of a nerve block injection provided before surgery.
+“These modalities are still used, but these are supplemented by the effects of a nerve block injection provided before surgery.
 Nausea, sleepiness, and confusion are all side effects caused by narcotic-containing medications.
 Of course, oral and IV pain medications contain narcotics.
 So, the femoral nerve block decreases a person’s need for narcotic medications, which means they are less likely to become nauseous, over-sedated and confused in the immediate post-operative period.”

-Narcotics, frequently leave patients too sick or weak to begin rehabilitation, but femoral nerve blocks allow enough sensation to begin rehabilitation of the joint fairly soon after surgery.
-The goal is to help patients regain knee function and mobility as quickly as possible, with as little interruption to their daily lives a possible.
+Narcotics frequently leave patients too sick or weak to begin rehabilitation, but femoral nerve blocks allow enough sensation to begin rehabilitation of the joint fairly soon after surgery.
+The goal is to help patients regain knee function and mobility as quickly as possible, with as little interruption to their daily lives as possible.
 With the nerve block, side effects and recovery time are minimized.
 These patients have started on physical therapy right away and set on a path to recovery as soon as possible.

 Surgeons at Orlando Orthopaedic Center perform the quadriceps-sparing knee replacement in conjunction with the nerve blocks.
 This is the most advanced knee replacement option available at the time, and it is available right here in Central Florida.
-Orlando Orthopaedic Center is dedicated to offering patients advanced options such as nerve blocks to aid patients in a speedy recovery with the least amount of pain possible.
+Orlando Orthopaedic Center is dedicated to offering patients advanced options such as nerve blocks to aid them in a speedy recovery with the least amount of pain possible.